Lab-Frauscher/Auditory_Stimulation/README.md

 *figures_7abc_S2.py*

-Note:

-The function *spike_detector_hilbert_v25.m* for IED detection was previously developed for earlier work (<https://github.com/Lab-Frauscher/Spike-Gamma>) and is based on the method described by *Janca et al., 2015*.
+**NOTE:** The function *spike_detector_hilbert_v25.m* for IED detection was previously developed for earlier work (<https://github.com/Lab-Frauscher/Spike-Gamma>) and is based on the method described by *Janca et al., 2015*.
 The function *postprocessing_v3.m* is an updated version of earlier code, adapted for the analyses reported here.
 All other scripts were written specifically for this study.

 ## Running the code on your own data